pili-engineering/cpili/README.md

     Video options

         -vf, --video-fps <video frames per second> (input) Video's fps value.
+Only work for H.264 input file.

         -hf, --h264-bitstream-format <H.264 bitstream format> (output)
             Set H.264 bitstream format, it has effet on the way to packetize NAL units into flv tag.
+Only work for H.264 input file.

             Possible flags for this option are: